Join us at Big Data LDN 2025 on 24-25 September (at Olympia London)!

 Moreover, CMPs facilitate the creation and dissemination of precise consent records to dependent entities — including third-party vendors and services — thereby legitimating and evidencing compliant data operations.

 Despite the utilities of CMP, disjointed and isolated data systems render it insufficient.
-A harmonized data management strategy underpinned by a CDP is necessary to streamline consent management protocols effectively.
+A harmonised data management strategy underpinned by a CDP is necessary to streamline consent management protocols effectively.

 By amalgamating your CDP and CMP, myriad advantages ensue: